saritmaitra/Regression-Classification-Model-Backtest/README.md

-# Realtime BitCoin prediction using Azure ML
+# Realtime prediction using Azure ML
 It is a sample ML regression algorithm on CryptoCurrency(BitCoin) using ElasticNet (Linear regression with combined L1 and L2 priors as regularizers).
 The app predicts the Closing price for BitCoin; the deployment is with real-time inference selecting the model trained on the "Close" column.
 However, this is a sample project and not to be tried for commercial purpose.